visgl/luma.gl/docs/developer-guide/debugging.md

 # Debugging

-Debugging GPU code can be quite tricky.
-It is not possible to put breakpoints in or single step through GPU shaders, and when they fail, a black screen may not provide much information.
-The error can be in the shader, in the data that was provided to the GPU, or in one of the many GPU pipeline settings, or in the way the APIs were called.
+Debugging GPU code can be challenging.
+Standard CPU-side debugging tools like breakpoints and single stepping are not avaialble in GPU shaders.  when shaders fail, the result is often a blank screen that does not provide much information about what went wrong.
+In addition, the error behind a failed render can be located in very different parts of the code:
+- it can be in the shader code itself
+- but it can also be in the data that was provided to the GPU (attributes, bindings, uniforms etc)
+- or in one of the many GPU pipeline settings
+- or in the way the APIs were called.

-luma.gl provides a number of facilities for debugging your GPU code, to help you save time during development:
+The good news is that luma.gl provides a number of facilities for debugging your GPU code, to help you save time during development.
+These features include

-- Object tracking via `id` fields.
+- All GPU objects have auto-populated but configurable `id` fields.
-- Log levels, verbose logs display all values being passed to each draw call.
+- Configurable logging of GPU operations, with optional verbose logs that display all values being passed to each draw call.
-- Detailed shader compilation logs.
+- Propagates detailed logs of errors and warnings during shader compilation.
-- Parameter validation
+- WebGL Parameter validation.
 - Spector.js integration
 - Khronos WebGL debug integration - Synchronous WebGL error capture (optional module).